markshuttle/snapd/CONTRIBUTING.md

-Before contributing you should sign [Canonical's contributor agreement](http://www.ubuntu.com/legal/contributors), it’s the easiest way for you to give us permission to use your contributions.
+Before contributing you should sign [the contributor agreement](http://www.ubuntu.com/legal/contributors), you keep your rights and give us permission to use your contributions.

 ## Pull Request management